 Health care executive’s killer evades police for fourth day as backpack, DNA and bullets offer clues into his identity

-By Ashley R. Williams, Evan Perez, Mark Morales, Karina Tsui, Brynn Gingras, Shimon Prokupecz, Elise Hammond and Tori B. Powell, CNN
+By Ashley R. Williams, Evan Perez, Mark Morales, Brynn Gingras, Shimon Prokupecz, Elise Hammond and Tori B. Powell, CNN

 (CNN) — As the investigation into the fatal shooting of a health care executive in Manhattan enters its fourth day, police are piecing together clues, including a backpack, photos, video, ammunition, DNA and more, to help zero in on a suspect they believe is no longer in the city.